 The results from a Fat Transfer to the face are long lasting.
-The transferred fat cells are integrated with the existing tissue of the face, providing permanent benefits.
+The transferred fat cells are integrated with the existing tissue of the face.
 The face will still be subject to gravity and the normal aging process, though.

 Can I finance my Facial Fat Transfer?